Three-dimensional modeling of minority-carrier lateral diffusion length including random alloy fluctuations in (In,Ga)N and (Al,Ga)N single quantum wells: CONCLUSIONS

 \section{CONCLUSIONS}

 In this study, we have found that alloy fluctuations effectively limit the diffusion length in nitride alloy QWs.
 The random composition fluctuations confine the carriers and increase the recombination rate.
 The mobility and nonradiative lifetime also affect the diffusion length.
 Higher doping concentrations increase the majority carrier, which screens the QCSE and enhances the recombination rate, thus diminishing the diffusion length.
 Finally, a higher local excitation power density causes the electron diffusion length to increase slightly, with the effect being even smaller in the hole case.
-Our results clarify the major limiting factors on the diffusion length.
+Our results clarify the major limiting factors on the diffusion length, and differences in diffusion lengths measurements as due to different materials properties.
 For $\mu$LED applications or devices with a large density of defects, a shorter diffusion length is needed, and so designs with large fluctuating potentials and small QCSEs, such as semipolar structures, might be a good choice whenever possible.
+Sticking to c-plane structures, a good solution would be the use of field screening by fixed charge planes on both sides of the active layer as demonstrated by Young\cite{young2016germanium}.
+Our more recent experimental and theoretical work by Y. C. Chow et al.\cite{Chow2021} points to improvements in radiative rates due to field screening around 10 fold depending on the well width, corresponding to smaller diffusion lengths by a factor 3.

-Figure \ref{fig6} shows the diffusion length of green and UVC LEDs affected by alloy fluctuations, without fluctuations, and without the polarization effect.
+Figure \ref{fig7} shows the diffusion length of green and UVC LEDs affected by alloy fluctuations, without fluctuations, and without the polarization effect.
 The trend is similar to that of blue LEDs when increasing the doping concentration, leading to shorter diffusion lengths.